Extreme Rules (2010): Aftermath

 The feud between Batista and John Cena continued after Extreme Rules.
 Batista earned a rematch for the WWE Championship at Over the Limit by defeating Randy Orton and Sheamus in a number one contender's match, but Cena defeated Batista at the event in an "I Quit" Match.
 The next night, Raw general manager Bret Hart told Batista he had to qualify for the WWE Championship Fatal-4-Way at the eponymous pay-per-view, but he refused and lost to Randy Orton by forfeit.
 Batista then quit WWE.

 After capturing the WWE Women's Championship, Beth Phoenix tore her ACL on the May 6 episode of Superstars during a singles match against Rosa Mendes, which Phoenix won with a roll-up.
 Phoenix eventually dropped the WWE Women's Championship to Layla in a 2-on-1 handicap match on the May 14 episode of SmackDown.
 After being out of action for six months, Phoenix returned at Survivor Series to save Natalya from an attack by LayCool.
 In December at TLC, Phoenix and Natalya defeated LayCool in a Divas Tag Team Tables match.

+This was the final Extreme Rules event held before the original World Tag Team Championship was deactivated in August in favor of the WWE Tag Team Championship, which became available to both brands; since WrestleMania 25 in April 2009, both titles were held and defended together across all brands as the Unified WWE Tag Team Championship.
+It would also be the final Extreme Rules event held before the original WWE Women's Championship was deactivated in September in favor of the WWE Divas Championship, which also became available to both brands.
 In April 2011, the promotion ceased using its full name with the "WWE" abbreviation becoming an orphaned initialism.